 Located 25 miles (40km) northwest of Istanbul, Istanbul Airport is the biggest airport in Turkey.
 With its construction being done in stages, it will be the busiest airport by far on its completion in 2027.
 Its predicted annual capacity will be around 200 million people.
 Considered a major travel hub, flights to and from Istanbul Airport will be available on most major international airlines, but so far Turkish Airlines, Lufthansa, and Air France are the biggest airlines in operation here.
 The airport has a great selection of restaurants and duty-free shops too.

 The airport is situated 25 miles (40km) northwest of Istanbul.

 Getting to the city

 While there are plans to connect the railway, shuttles are currently the only form of public transport serving the airport.
-Havaist and IETT offer shuttle services and tickets/smartcards can be purchased at the airport.
+Havaist and IETT offer shuttle services, and tickets can be purchased at the airport.
 Taxis are also readily available.

 Tel: +90 444 1 442.

 Car rental companies include Europcar, Avec, Enterprise, Garenta, Hertz, Budget, Avis, and Cizgi.

 Istanbul Airport is northwest of Istanbul and it takes around 45 minutes to an hour to reach the city centre by taxi.
 There are three main taxis: orange economy taxis, blue comfort taxis, and black premium taxis.

 Transfer between terminals

 There is one large, modern terminal at the airport, consisting of seven entrances.
 Gates 1 and 2 serve domestic flights, while the rest serve international flights.

 The airport has shops, banks, a bureaux de change, prayer rooms, a large range of food and beverage outlets, bars, a duty free, and passenger lounges.
 It also offers an airport hotel and tourism information centres.